- Teaching & Learning→

 - All teachers are focused on providing the highest quality teaching that must include differentiated activities to meet pupils’ needs, effective feedback and marking and monitoring of pupil progress in lessons.
-The SENCO informs all teachers about the pupils they teach who are on the Special Educational Needs and Disability Profile using the Student Information Sheet which explains strategies teachers can consider in working with your child to improve access to learning and the curriculum.
+The SENCO informs all teachers about the pupils they teach who have SEN support using Student Information Sheet explaining strategies teachers can consider in working with your child to improve access to learning and the curriculum

 - Pupils with an EHCP may require additional and different support such as Speech Therapy or assistance to participate in a PE lessons.
 Then the SENCO will organise either 1-1 or small group work (when withdrawing students from class, we aim to create as little impact as possible on the curriculum) or in-class TA support to aid their engagement in the curriculum or to reinforce specific skills ensuring the pupil’s participation in lessons.